Coronavirus (COVID-19) Preparedness

 It is important to remember that the government’s response to the COVID-19 outbreak is a rapidly evolving situation.
 Out of an abundance of caution, we remind all of our UHP employees that any travel to and from Hawaiʻi, including within the United States mainland, may be restricted on short notice.
 If you are on authorized or personal travel when this happens, you may be delayed in returning to Hawaiʻi.

-Please refer to the Centers for Disease Control and Prevention (CDC) travel advisory page (link below) for the latest updates and advice on travelling.
+Please refer to the Centers for Disease Control and Prevention (CDC) travel advisory page (link below) for the latest updates and advice on traveling.

-Effective immediately all UHP sponsored travel to domestic or international locations is not permitted without the prior approval of UHP’s Chief Executive Officer, Dr. Larry Shapiro.
+All UHP sponsored travel to domestic or international locations is not permitted without the prior approval of UHP’s Chief Executive Officer, Dr. Larry Shapiro.
 If you already have approved travel plans, please contact your Department Administrator or Chair to have your travel plans reviewed in light of this policy.
-Please direct all submissions for travel approval to Michael Oglesby, HR Director.

 For circumstances related to the handling of costs associated with the cancellation of travel, please see below: